xrdocs/cloud-scale-networking/_blogs/2018-05-03-cisco-ios-xr-at-mplswc2018-interop.md

 ![IMG_20180412_115001.jpg]({{site.baseurl}}/images/IMG_20180412_115001.jpg)
 Interop booth at MPLS WC - &copy; Photo by EANTC

-The following list summarizes SR related facts pertinent to Cisco’s participation at the showcase:
+The following list summarizes **SR related facts pertinent to Cisco’s participation** at the showcase:
-* Cisco was one of a total of ten (10) network and test equipment vendors that validated readiness of their SR implementations.
+* **Cisco was one of a total of ten (10) network and test equipment vendors** that validated readiness of their SR implementations.
 The interop counted with participation from all major networking vendors
-* By far, SR-MPLS dominated on those test cases using MPLS as a transport.
+* By far, **SR-MPLS dominated on those test cases using MPLS as a transport**.
 This included the transport of services such as IP VPN and Ethernet VPN.
 Use of LDP was kept to a minimum.
 RSVP-TE was not used at the event
 * IS-IS was chosen as the main IGP throughout the event.
 Note that use of OSPF was considered but not prioritized due to time constraints
-* Baseline IS-IS SR functionality was successfully verified.
+* Baseline **IS-IS SR extensions were successfully verified**.
 No interoperability issues were observed among Cisco and vendors that we interconnected with.
 Verified functionality included:
   * IPv4 control plane
   * Prefix Segment ID (Prefix-SID) for host prefixes including both Node and Anycast SIDs
   * Adjacency Segment IDs (Adj-SIDs) for IS-IS adjacencies
   * Prefix-to-SID mapping advertisements performed by the SR Mapping Server (SRMS) function
-* SR Traffic Engineering (SRTE) was another area of focus with validation of the following:
+* **SR Traffic Engineering (SRTE) was another area of focus** with validation of the following:
   * Path Computation Element Protocol (PCEP) - Stateful PCE model
   * PCEP extensions for Segment Routing
   * BGP Link-State (BGP-LS) and extensions for Segment Routing
-* In addition, the following SR-MPLS related topics were tested for the first time at EANTC:
+* In addition, the following SR-MPLS related topics were **tested for the first time at EANTC**:
-  * Topology Independent LFA (TI-LFA)
+  * **Topology Independent LFA (TI-LFA)**
-  * SR Prefix SID extensions for BGP (BGP-SR)
+  * **SR Prefix SID extensions for BGP (BGP-SR)**
-  * SR Operations, Administration and Maintenance (OAM)
+  * **SR Operations, Administration and Maintenance (OAM)**
-* Lastly, SRv6 was validated also for the first time at an EANTC event.
+* Lastly, **SRv6** was validated also for the first time at an EANTC event.
 Tests covered baseline functions from the [SRv6 Network Programming](https://datatracker.ietf.org/doc/draft-filsfils-spring-srv6-network-programming/) IETF draft

 I describe EVPN related facts later in the blog